onyx-platform/onyx-examples/session-windows/README.md

-# global-windows
+# session-windows

-Demonstrates using the Global windowing feature.
+Demonstrates using the Session windowing feature.

 ## License